 Amazon Accounting Meetup Summary: Atlanta, Georgia - June 6th

-Brandon Wasser - emerging eCommerce and technology trends that are shaping the retail landscape:
+Emerging ecommerce and technology trends that are shaping the retail landscape

 “You can actually order a pizza just by saying ‘Alexa, let me get a pizza’ and you can track the process of it.”

-Cat Fogarty - strategies for taking your business to the next level:
+Strategies for taking your business to the next level

 “You cannot succeed without a plan in place.
 If you don’t have a plan, you will fail ultimately.”